pierrejay/EZLink/README.md

-TODO:
-- Ajouter un point sur l'approche template
-- Ajouter un point sur l'utilisation ACK en cas d'erreur (early return dans le handler)
-- Retirer les noms des messages (inutile)

 # SimpleComm Documentation

-> **A lightweight, robust, and straightforward messaging library for secure structured communication between microcontrollers**
+> *Lightweight, robust, simple messaging library for secure structured communication between microcontrollers**

 This document provides a thorough overview of **SimpleComm**, from its motivations and design rationale to detailed usage examples, advanced features, and testing strategies.
 It is intended for professional developers who need a dependable solution without excessive overhead or complex toolchains.

-## 1. Introduction
+## Introduction

-**SimpleComm** is a C++ library designed for **lightweight, robust, and secure communication** between microcontrollers (typically via UART, but suitable to any transport layer sending bytes or packets).
-Its primary goal is to **simplify** the process of exchanging structured binary data, without requiring you to define your own protocol from scratch or adopt complex serialization frameworks.
+**SimpleComm** is a C++ library designed for **lightweight, robust, and secure communication** between microcontrollers (typically via UART, but suitable to any transport layer carrying binary data).
+Its primary goal is to **simplify** the process of exchanging structured binary frames, without requiring you to define your own protocol from scratch or adopt complex serialization frameworks.

 Key design points:
 - Minimal Flash/RAM footprint (as low as ~1.5KB code size, optimization WIP): suitable for the most constrained microcontrollers such as STM32F03x series.
-- Straightforward API with a strong focus on reliability and explicit error reporting.
+- Simple API with a strong focus on reliability and explicit error reporting.
 - User-friendly, declarative approach to define message prototypes.
 - Built-in support for **messages** (one-way), **acknowledged messages**, and **request/response** flows.
 - Extendable with your own structured types (PODs).
 - **No** code generation toolchain required (unlike Protobuf/Cap’nProto).
 - Works seamlessly on **Arduino** platforms or via custom TX/RX callbacks on bare-metal or RTOS-based firmware as long as your target supports C++11.
+- Lighting fast.

 Whether you are building a Master/Slave setup over UART or need robust bidirectional communications, **SimpleComm** aims to keep things **KISS** (Keep It Simple, Stupid) while maximizing runtime safety (CRC checks, well-defined message boundaries, error codes, etc.).

-Note: the current implementation is fully tested and functional (see below for details), but work is still in progress to reduce the compiled code size and make it more robust.
-I strongly believe the template approach is the best way to go to offer both a highly user-friendly & secure solution, but I'm considering reducing the differentiation early in the message processing pipeline to avoid code duplication, which would further reduce the code size down to less than 1KB.
+Note: the current implementation is fully tested and functional (see below for details), but work is still in progress to improve the software.
+I am currently focused on further reducing code size.
+The template approach generates lots of duplicate code, taking up a significant space for each additional prototype (~500B).
+Serializing message structures earlier in the process would further reduce the code size down to less than 1KB + ~150B per message prototype.

-## 2. Design Goals & Motivations
+## Design Goals & Motivations

 ### Origin & Context
 - **Primary Use Case**: Secure, structured, but resource-constrained communication between an ESP32 and an STM32 over UART, with the latter having only 16 KB of Flash.